joshcode4/joshcode4.github.io/_posts/2024-04-11-Data-Cleaning.md

 categories: [p]
 ---

 Because the raw census data in my research project was scanned from old paper forms, the resultant dataset was pretty messy.
 I used Python to clean the data, converting two-response columns to binary integers and standardizing the values in each string column.
 I also used MySQL Connector to port in the key tables I created in Python into MySQL.
+Finally, I joined the primary and foreign keys to the main dataset using Python commands, thus creating a new dataset containing only integer values.

 {% highlight c %}
 import mysql.connector